Do you present with eloquence at work?

 4. Make it personal

-Eloquence involves ensuring that everything you say is completely personal and relevant to your audience.
+To present with eloquence you must ensure that everything you say is completely relevant to your audience.

-If it adds no value to your audience and won’t make any difference if you don’t say it then leave it out.
+If it adds no value to your audience and won’t make any difference to them, leave it out.

 5. Get philosophical